 The Dual-Coupled Reflex is a wide baffle enclosure for a pair of Eikona 2 units, designed by Ted Jordan.
 The use of an extra Eikona driver increases sensitivity and headroom.
 Connecting the drivers in series gives a 12 ohm load, which is ideal for valve/tube amplifiers.
 The enclosure can be floor-standing or wall-mounted.
 You can read about a stunning floor-mounted build as well as listener comments on our blog.

-A new compact transmission line enclosure featuring two Eikonas per cabinet.
+A compact, floor-standing transmission line featuring two Eikonas per cabinet.
 Although only 826 mm tall, this loudspeaker gives good bass down to 30 Hz.
 The design is described here and a subsequent blog gives an innovative translam construction, with downloadable CNC cutting plans.
 AA taller, slimmer version is available as the TL2 with identical performance.

 This design is discussed in full in our Audio Building Blocks series.
 The 1.2 metre tall enclosure houses 4 Eikona units, giving 92dB/watt sensitivity and 400 watts power handling, plus all the imaging benefits of a line array.
 It is a reflex design, intended for use away from walls.
 For an against-the-wall enclosure, see the Triangular Array below.